 Recent research has shown that “all mobile unicellular organisms possess the fundamental characteristics of nervous systems” (Lori Marino) Can we be sure, then, that cognitive capacities and "modes of reason" we think unique to humans might not also belong in some form to microbes?
 In this phase of early research into bacterial cognition, we already know that microbes communicate - in fact, they are multi-lingual.
 They have survived and communicated with each other over 3.5 billion years.
 Surely there are a few things we can learn from such successful cultures?

-And then, all earthly lifeforms evolved from microbes - thus perceptions and communications in contemporary plants and animals (including us) are built upon a scaffolding of perception, communication and movement capacities given to us by microbes.
+All earthly lifeforms evolved from microbes - thus perceptions and communications in contemporary plants and animals (including us) are built upon a scaffolding of perception, communication and movement capacities given to us by microbes.
 George Lakoff and Mark Hansen, in Philosophy in the Flesh, highlight recent scientific findings: “The very structure of reason itself comes from the details of our embodiment.
 The same neural and cognitive mechanisms that allow us to perceive and move around also create our conceptual systems and modes of reason…“

 If the structure of our reason is created by the same mechanisms as our perceptions and movements, and those mechanisms, like those of all life on this planet, have evolved from microbial behaviors - then looking more deeply at microbial behaviors may locate patterns of connectedness between human logics and those of many species we believe ourselves superior to.

 LEI's approach is to collaborate with diverse partners - exploring, from a range of mind-body perspectives, how humans might viscerally sense non-human behaviors.
 Using scientific findings to (playfully and easily) tune human bodies into newly sensitive perception-machines, we hope, with our community partners, to gain knowledge unavailable through classic scientific data analysis.